Frequently Asked Questions

 6. Is the GMAT required?

 The Graduate Management Admissions Test (GMAT) is the most common admissions metric used by top business schools.
-We require it for all applicants to allow us to compare our program with other top graduate business programs.
+We will request an official GMAT score report for those applicants whose cumulative GPA does not meet our minimum.

 7. Is your MBA program accredited?